Adoption Walkthrough

 Step two: Respond to the birth announcement of your choice.
 If your pick of the litter is still available at that moment, I will reply with a walkthrough for placing your deposit to reserve him/her.

 Step four: Schedule pick up.
 Each litter will be assigned a 2-4 day pick up window at birth.
 The schedule of available appointments will be provided to you directly after your deposit/contract are received.
+The pick up window is a firm schedule.
+I do not hold puppies beyond the window.

 Step five: Visit my blog or social media for weekly photo updates.